M1stF0rest/Thrift4U/README.md

 ## Data Model

-The application will store Users, Lists and Items
+The application will store Users, and Items

-* users can have multiple lists (via references)
+* users can have multiple items
-* each list can have multiple items (by embedding)
+* but item can only have one user(via references)

 An Example User: